 Task: Annually report enforcement and compliance activities at SAFMC Meetings.
 Justification: Reporting on enforcement activities enables enforcement agencies to collaboratively review the patrolling of Spawning SMZs to determine if sufficient patrols have been conducted and keeps management informed of law enforcement activities.

 Deliverables: Annual enforcement reports (at Council meetings).

-Schedule: Short-term/ongoing Budget: Law enforcement partners staff time Potential Partners/roles: USCG, NOAA OLE, FWC, GADNR, NCDEQ, SCDNR
+Budget: Law enforcement partners staff time

 Action Item 7: Provide compliance assistance to user groups through outreach and education.

 Task: Communicate to the public about Spawning SMZs while on patrol in the vicinity of Spawning SMZs and at outreach and education events.